 “One of my professors propositioned me.
 Even though I told him that I’m not interested, he keeps hinting around that it might make a difference in my grade.”

 If any person or group of people is unreasonably bothering you, tell someone.
-You don’t have to just suffer silently and put up with or ignore such behavior.
-The Institute has a very strict policy on harassment, which is defined as “verbal or physical conduct which has the intent or effect of unreasonably interfering with an individual’s educational and/or work performance at MIT, or creating an intimidating, hostile or offensive educational, or work, or living environment on or off campus.”
+You don’t have to suffer silently and put up with or ignore such behavior.
+The Institute has a very strict policy on harassment.
+Harassment is defined as “unwelcome conduct of a verbal, nonverbal or physical nature that is sufficiently severe or pervasive to create a work or academic environment that a reasonable person would consider intimidating, hostile or abusive and that adversely affects an individual’s educational, work, or living environment.”
 The intent and effect are both important because if someone is hurting you, even if they don’t mean to, they should be made aware of it and stopped.

 If you would like more information before you talk with someone, MIT has posted Guidelines for Raising Complaints about harassment.